isLundy/openExploreDir/README.md

 <br />

 ## Installation
-You can directly install the [PythonScripts Toolkit for Nuke](https://github.com/isLundy/Nuke-PythonScripts-Toolkit.git), it shows in the `W_hotbox`.
+You can directly install the [PythonScripts Toolkit for Nuke](https://github.com/isLundy/Nuke-PythonScripts-Toolkit.git), it shows in the `PythonScripts` menu.

 ![installation](./images/installation.png)